NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/writing-client-side-prediction-code.md

 ## Input Source

 For a client to be able to provide inputs to be used in an Object’s `NetworkFixedUpdate`, and hence take control of it, that client must be the Input Source of that object.
 Otherwise, `FetchInput` will return false.
-To check if you are the Input Source, use IsInputSource.
+To check if you are the Input Source, use `IsInputSource`.

 The server can also be the Input Source of objects, although it won’t do any CSP, since it needs not to, after all, it’s the server.